-All you need to make this charcoal peel-off mask is activated charcoal, bentonite clay, gelatin, water, and lavender essential oil.
-The essential oil is optional, but it will provide some added benefits to this homemade face mask.
+Check out a few of the key ingredients for this recipe below.
+The lavender essential oil is optional, but it will provide some added benefits to this homemade face mask.

 ACTIVATED CHARCOAL BENEFITS

-Activated charcoal is a fine black powder made from bone char, bamboo, wood, coconut husk, peat, petroleum pitch, coal, olive pits, or sawdust.
-You can make activated charcoal at home, or you can buy it on amazon.
+Activated charcoal is a fine black powder and can be made from bamboo, wood, coconut husks, peat, olive pits, and even sawdust.
+It can be made at home, or if you are like me, you can buy it online.

 Activated charcoal can be used to absorb toxins and other build-up found on the skin.
-It is especially good at removing blackheads when used on the face and in soap bars as a deep pore cleanser.
+It is especially effective at removing blackheads when used on the face and in soap such as these homemade charcoal soap bars as a deep pore cleanser.

 BENTONITE CLAY BENEFITS

-When used on the face, it can help remove impurities, detox, reduce grease, unclog pores, reduce wrinkles and fine lines, and leave the skin smooth.
+When used on the face, it can help remove impurities, detox, unclog pores, reduce wrinkles and fine lines, and leave the skin smooth.

 Learn how to make a bentonite clay face mask.